Tyler-Robison/capstone_1/readme.md

   * Flask WTForms used for creating forms and validating CSRF tokens
   * Flask Bcrypt used for password encryption and validation

-* PostgreSQL for database
+* PostgreSQL for relational database
-  * SQLAlchemy Python ORM for database
+  * SQLAlchemy - Python ORM for database

 * Additional requirements listed in requirements.txt

+* If attempting to run this yourself you'll need to create a secret.py for API key storage, that file is essential and not stored on GitHub.